mailpile/python-passcrow/docs/FAQ.md

 So if you die or are incapacitated (or fired!), the people managing your affairs can visit the URL and initiate recovery, gaining access to your otherwise secure devices.

+A third example would be putting such a label on an encrypted backup drive, so forgetting the passphrase doesn't prevent access years later.

 ## Why not always use Ephemeral Passcrow?